-When someone leaves your employment, for whatever reason, from reclaiming your business' property to ensuring your confidential information is kept secret, you must make sure that everything you do is legal.
+When someone leaves your employment, for whatever reason, you must make sure that everything you do is legal - from reclaiming your business' property to ensuring confidential information is kept secret.
 So, what steps should employers take when terminating someone's employment?

-An employer must consider all consequences before terminating someone's employment.
-The employee's rights to notice, pay, etc, will depend in part on their contract of employment and any associated documents (eg staff handbooks and procedures, pension scheme rules, etc).
+The employee's rights to notice, pay, etc, will depend in part on their contract of employment and any associated documents (eg staff handbooks and procedures, pension scheme rules).
 These should be carefully reviewed to ensure the employee receives what they are entitled to when they leave.

 Fair and lawful

-If the dismissal is justified, it will still be considered unfair unless you follow fair and reasonable procedures.
-In most cases, this means the provisions of the Acas Code of Practice on disciplinary procedures.
-If you unreasonably fail to follow this, the Employment Tribunal can increase any compensatory award it makes against you by up to 25% (or reduce it by up to 25% if an employee fails to follow it).
+Even if the dismissal is justified, it will still be considered unfair unless you follow fair and reasonable procedures.
+In most cases, this means the provisions of the Acas Code of Practice on disciplinary and grievance procedures.
+If you unreasonably fail to follow this, the Employment Tribunal can increase any compensatory award it makes against you by up to 25% (or reduce it by up to 25% if the employee fails to follow it).

 Beware discrimination.
 A dismissal is discriminatory if it is related to a protected characteristic your employee has, or is thought to have, such as: